Rosita311/portfolio/README.md

 ### Make it responsive (start 21/6/2021)
 Things to fix:
-* Make responsive
+* 2 columns on mobile/desktop
-* Check accessibility
+* Counter in Firefox

 ### Publish to the web (start 28/6/2021)